101companies/101integrate/README.md

 # Online textbooks

-2 of the supported textbooks are available online.
+Some of the supported textbooks are available online.
 They are not included into the repo.
 They must be downloaded with the following command:

     make download-books

+The following book-packages can be chosen: Haskell

+You can download e.g. the Haskell-Book-Package with the following command:

+    make download-books BOOKS="haskell"

 # Offline textbooks